SpocWiki/_public/schema.org/predicate/Texts/has_branch_code.md

 - [ #has_/text/_about_branch_code :: Text ] or
 - [ has_text_about_branch_code :: Text ]

-A short textual code (also called &quot;store code&quot;) that uniquely identifies a place of business.
+A short textual code (also called "store code") that uniquely identifies a place of business.
 The code is typically assigned by the parentOrganization and used in structured URLs.&lt;br/&gt;&lt;br/&gt;

-For example, in the URL http://www.starbucks.co.uk/store-locator/etc/detail/3047 the code &quot;3047&quot; is a branchCode for a particular branch.
+For example, in the URL http://www.starbucks.co.uk/store-locator/etc/detail/3047 the code "3047" is a branchCode for a particular branch.

 Predicated describes that:
 [ #has_/domain  :: Place ]